Şehzade Yusuf Izzeddin: Personal life

 His fourth wife was Tazende Hanım.
 She was born on 10 October 1875 in Poti, Abkhazia.
 Her real name was Faika.
 She was an Abkhazian or a Circassian.
 They married on 14 October 1892 in the Beşiktaş Palace.
 She was his favourite wife.
 After Izzeddin's death in 1916, she settled in his villa in Nişantaşı.
 She had adopted a girl named Seza.
-After the imperial family went into exile in 1924, she settled in a house on Çevirmeci street in Ortaköy.
+After the imperial family went into exile in 1924, she settled in a house on Çevirmeci Street in Ortaköy.
 In 1934, in accordance to the Surname Law, she took the surname "Yücesan".
 She died on 16 June 1950, and was buried in Yahya Efendi Cemetery.

 His fifth wife was Ebruniyaz Hanım.

 She was an Abkhazian.
 After Izzeddin's death in 1916, she continued to live in his villa in Çamlıca.
 After the imperial family went into exile in 1924, she fell into a difficult situation.
-She then bought a house in Fatih, however, when her condition got worse, she went to live in with Cavidan Hanım in Horhor.
+She then bought a house in Fatih, however, when her condition got worse, she went to live with Cavidan Hanım in Horhor.

 His sixth wife was Leman Hanım.
 She was born on 6 June 1888 in Batumi, Georgia.
 She was a Circassian.
 They married on 4 February 1902 in the Çamlıca Villa.
 Four years later she gave birth to Hatice Şükriye Sultan in 1906, followed by Şehzade Mehmed Nizameddin in 1908, and Mihriban Mihrişah Sultan in 1916.
-At Izzeddin's death, when she was few months pregnant of their thirdchild, she resided as a guest in Dolmabahçe Palace for four months as she sought the distribution of the estate of the late prince from Sultan Mehmed V. She then settled in Beşiktaş Palace, where she give birth, and finally in Izzeddin's villa in Çamlıca.
-In 1934, in accordance to the Surname Law, she took the surname "Ünlüsoy".
+At Izzeddin's death, when she was a few months pregnant with their third child, she resided as a guest in Dolmabahçe Palace for four months as she sought the distribution of the estate of the late prince from Sultan Mehmed V. She then settled in Beşiktaş Palace, where she give birth, and finally in Izzeddin's villa in Çamlıca.
+In 1934, in accordance with the Surname Law, she took the surname "Ünlüsoy".
 She died on 3 August 1953, and was buried in the graveyard of Selâmi Efendi.

 Cavidan Hanım, Nazikeda Hanım, Tazende Hanım, and Ebruniyaz Hanım received first class Order of Charity, when Izzeddin became the crown prince.

-Death
+Suicide

 Yusuf Izzeddin suffered from his role of heir and lived his later years in a kind of paranoia, fearful that he would be removed from the line of succession.
 Yusuf Izzeddin demanded that everyone, and even the Sultan Mehmed V, swear to God that he would not be removed from the position.
 The Sultan, due to his compassionate character, wrote a note with his very own hand assuring him that he was still the heir.
 But the effect of assurances in this matter was momentary; his suspicions returned after a couple of hours again, until he committed suicide on 1 February 1916 in his villa at Zincirlikuyu, Istanbul.
 He was buried in the mausoleum of his grandfather Sultan Mahmud II.